-The following grade reports are not calculated into the g.p.a.: P, NC, NR, R, S, U, W
+The following grades are not calculated into the g.p.a.: P, NC, NR, R, S, U, W

 Grades for courses transferred from other institutions do not affect the grade point average.
-Grades earned in developmental courses are not calculated in the cumulative g.p.a.
+Grades earned in developmental courses are not calculated in the cumulative g.p.a., but are included in the term g.p.a., Dean's List and academic standing calculations.